SoftwareImpacts/SIMPAC-2023-33/README.md

 - Second, decide if you want to simulate in 1D, 2D, or 3D and uncomment only that full section.
 You can then specify
-    - the relative and absolute integration tolerances of the CVode solver.
+    - the relative and absolute integration tolerances of the `CVODE` solver.
     Recommended values are between 1e-12 and 1e-18.
     - the order of accuracy of the numerical scheme via the stencil order.
     You can choose an integer in the range 1-13.